-- The defendant is charged with a new misdemeanor that reflects a propensity for violence;
+- You are charged with a new misdemeanor that reflects a propensity for violence;

-- The defendant is charged with a new felony;
+- You are charged with a new felony;

-- The defendant engages in criminal conduct that makes him/her unsuitable for diversion; or
+- You engage in criminal conduct that makes you unsuitable for diversion; or

 - A qualified mental health expert advises the court that:

-- The defendant’s performance in the assigned treatment program is not satisfactory, or
+- Your performance in the assigned treatment program is not satisfactory, or

-If the defendant successfully completes the treatment program, at the end of the diversion period the court will dismiss the charge(s).30
+If you successfully complete the treatment program, at the end of the diversion period the court will dismiss the charge(s).30

-A defendant is considered to have successfully completed a program when he or she:
+You are considered to have successfully completed a program when you:

-- Has substantially complied with the requirements of diversion,
+- Have substantially complied with the requirements of diversion,

-- Has avoided significant new violations of law unrelated to the defendant’s mental health condition, and
+- Have avoided significant new violations of law unrelated to your mental health condition, and

-- Has a plan in place for long-term mental health care.31
+- Have a plan in place for long-term mental health care.31

-If diversion was not successfully completed, the court will reinstate the criminal proceedings against the defendant.
+If diversion was not successfully completed, the court will reinstate the criminal proceedings against you.

-Upon a defendant’s successful completion of mental health diversion, the charges against the defendant will be dismissed.
+Upon your successful completion of mental health diversion, the charges against you will be dismissed.
 The arrest will be sealed.
 32

 For most purposes, it will be as if the arrest and prosecution had never happened.
-Except as set forth below, they cannot be used to deny the defendant any
+Except as set forth below, they cannot be used to deny you any

 - license, or